der-pw/ESP-32_WLED-Controller/ESP-32_WLED-Controller_Addon/README.md

 ![PCB-top_addon](images/addon.jpg)

-This addon board allows you to expand the ESP-32_WLED-Controller with the Sound Reactive feature.
+This addon board allows you to expand the ESP-32_WLED-Controller with the Sound Reactive feature https://github.com/atuline/WLED.
 The board is practically stacked on top of the controller using 2.54mm pin and socket headers.

 ## Settings
 ![Settings](images/sr_config.jpg)